PEOPLE

 John R. Starr

 John R. Starr is a PhD candidate in the Department of Linguistics.
-His research utilizes computational and experimental approaches to examine how phonological information can affect on-line and off-line linguistic processing.
-His broad interests include: psycholinguistics, computational linguistics, and poetics.
+He uses computational and experimental approaches to examine how phonologically-related phenomena influence on-line and off-line linguistic processing.
+His broad interests include: psycholinguistics, computational linguistics, phonological learning, and poetics.

 Personal website